 The side slopes were placed at a safe distance from the existing tunnel to reduce unnecessary settlements.
 Silt curtains were employed to avoid siltation in the river during dredging.

 Key players involved with the Elizabeth Road Tunnels Project

 ERC signed a comprehensive agreement with VDOT in December 2011 to finance, build, operate and maintain ERC for a 58-year concession period on a performance-based, fixed-price-and-date contract.
 It will help the drivers and tax payers from exceeding construction costs and delays.

 ERC (project partner) is a 50/50 joint venture of Skanska Infrastructure Development and Macquarie Financial Holding Group.
 The design build teams involved in the construction are Skanska USA Civil Southeast, Kiewit Construction Company and Weeks Marine.
 The design of the project was handled by Parsons Brinckerhoff, Volkert & Associates, COWI, Systems Support, Transdyn and Federal Signal.

 Financing for ERTP

-The project will be financed through tolls generated from Midtown and Downtown tunnels, loans and bonds.
-Design and construction of new midtown tunnel, MLK extension and repair of midtown and downtown tunnel is expected to cost $1.45bn.
+The project is being financed through tolls generated from Midtown and Downtown tunnels, loans and bonds.
+Design and construction of new midtown tunnel, MLK extension and repair of midtown and downtown tunnels are expected to cost $1.45bn.
 An additional $1.3bn will be allocated for operations and maintenance.
-Funding will be acquired through tolls, loans and equity.
+Funding is acquired through tolls, loans and equity.

-VDOT will provide $421.1m to maintain current low toll rates.
-Skanska and Macquaire will contribute $272m, while $463m will be sourced through a FHWA TIFIA loan.
-A funding of $675m will be procured through private bonds and $251m through revenue generated during construction.
+VDOT provides $421.1m to maintain current low-toll rates.
+Skanska and Macquaire contribute $272m, while $463m are sourced through a FHWA TIFIA loan.
+A funding of $675m is procured through private bonds and $251m through revenue generated during construction.